techmateTristan/techmate-gdrive-backup/README.md

 ### Installation

-The version currently installed is from the Fedora Linux repository and installed by running `sudo dnf install rclone`
+The version currently installed is from the Fedora Linux repository and was installed by running `sudo dnf install rclone`

 ### Configuration